Why You Shouldn't Buy a Cheap Solar PV System

 How to Choose the Right Solar PV System

-Infinite Energy receives numerous phone calls from people whose initially cheaper systems simply don’t work.
-At the time of purchase, they thought they had a safe warranty, however their provider has since gone out of business or due to a loophole in their T&C’s, refused to honour any warranty.
+Infinite Energy receives numerous phone calls from people whose initially cheap system simply does not work.
+At the time of purchase, they thought they had a safe warranty; however, their provider has since gone out of business or due to a loophole in their T&C’s, refused to honour any warranty.

 The saying “The bitterness of poor quality remains long after the sweetness of low price is forgotten,” rings especially true in the solar industry.

 For no obligation advice on investing in a solar PV system for your home, give us a call on 1300 074 669, or click here to request a callback.